rh20t/rh20t_api/README.md

 #### Data Extraction Script

 The RGB-D data is stored in mp4 format, we need to change the data into the original image format.
-In `rh20t_api/extract.py` we provide a script to convert a color video and a depth video into the original image format.
+In `rh20t_api/extract.py` we provide APIs and a multiprocessing script to convert the dataset into the original image version.
+Notice that the following scene data loader is based on the original image version of RH20T.

 #### Scene Data Loader